vialrogo/TikZ-CADimension/README.md

 - Migrate all code.
 - In-code documentation.
 - Make applications examples for all options.

+## Possible features
-- Radius dimmension has to paint the center dot!
+- Radius dimension has to paint the center dot!
+- Radius dimension recive the center, the radius and the angle, and calculate the dimmension line final point (using sin and cos) automatically.